rethinkdb/rethinkdb/NOTES.md

 * Changed the Data Explorer to render empty results more clearly (#4110)
 * Fixed a linking issue on ARM (#4064)
 * Improved the message showing the query execution time in the Data Explorer (#3454, #3927)
+* Fixed an error that happened when calling `info` on an ordered table stream (#4242)
+* Fixed a bug that caused an error to be thrown for certain streams in the Data Explorer (#4242)

 --